Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing: Introduction

-In our work, we propose to exploit the probabilistic nature of a quantum computer to sample multiple high-probability solutions of the balanced k-means problem at little additional cost.
-By formulating the k-means objective as a quadratic energy function, we embed the clustering task into the quantum-physical system of an AQC.
+Despite their early state, quantum machine learning algorithms have approached tasks such as optimization of quadratic problems~\citep{kadowaki_quantum_1998}, training of restricted Boltzmann machines~\citep{dixit_training_2021}, and learning with quantum neural networks~\citep{abbas_power_2021}.
+While the current quantum computers can only solve small-scale problems, they provide the basis to develop and test algorithms that can considerably increase the size of feasible problems in the future.
+In our work, we interpret K-means clustering in an energy-based framework and aim to model the posterior distribution by sampling multiple high-probability binary assignments from it on actual quantum hardware at little additional cost.
+We specifically use the \emph{quantum annealer} (QA) of D-Wave~\cite{mcgeoch_dwave_2022}, which follows the concept of \emph{adiabatic quantum computing} (AQC)~\cite{biamonte_realizable_2008} and avoids simulating costly Markov chains as in classical computers.
+To achieve this, we first formulate the k-means objective as a quadratic energy function over binary variables and embed the clustering task into the quantum-physical system of D-Wave.
 By repeatedly measuring the quantum system, we sample high-probability solutions according to the Boltzmann distribution.
 Unlike previous approaches that only use the best solution and discard all other measurements, we utilize all samples to generate probabilistic solutions for the k-means problem, as shown in Figure~\ref{fig:title}.
-We recalibrate the samples of the clustering problem to address temperature mismatch~\citep{pochart_challenges_2021}, estimating the posterior probability for each solution, which allows us to identify ambiguous points and provides alternative solutions.
-We demonstrate the algorithm on a D-Wave quantum computer and perform extensive experiments in simulation.
-However, our primary objective is to explore the potential and efficient utilization of quantum computing for machine learning.
-The primary contributions of our work are as follows:
+Due to temperature mismatch~\citep{pochart_challenges_2021}, AQCs sample from a modified posterior instead of the true posterior, which needs to be \emph{re-calibrated} for the task at hand.
+We do so by estimating the posterior probability for each solution.
+This allows us to identify ambiguous points and provide alternative solutions.
+By leveraging {QA}, our approach respects the binary nature of the assignment problem.